-American universities teams compete regionally and nationally, however the competition for travel places on the squad starts at practice.
-To make the team athletes will compete against team-mates on a daily basis in order to make the travel squad.
+American universities teams compete regionally and nationally.
+However, the competition for travel places on the squad starts at practice.
+To make the team, student swimmers will compete against teammates on a daily basis in order to make the travel squad.
 This ensures that every session is vital to each athlete; it provides them with in-house competition adding to their competitive edge.